In April John and I went on holiday to Malta and

 admiring the honey coloured walls and fine detail in the old buildings.

-On Magazine Street, so called because munitions were once stored here, is the Knights of Malta museum.
+On Magazine Street, so called because munitions were once stored here, is the

 Knights of the Order of St John